OceanFirst Financial Corp. (NASDAQ:OCFC) Expected to Post Earnings of $0.43 Per Share

 Equities analysts predict that OceanFirst Financial Corp.
-(NASDAQ:OCFC) will post $0.43 earnings per share (EPS) for the current fiscal quarter, Zacks reports.
-Five analysts have issued estimates for OceanFirst Financial’s earnings.
+(NASDAQ:OCFC) will report earnings per share (EPS) of $0.43 for the current quarter, Zacks Investment Research reports.
+Five analysts have made estimates for OceanFirst Financial’s earnings.
 The lowest EPS estimate is $0.41 and the highest is $0.44.
-OceanFirst Financial posted earnings per share of $0.36 in the same quarter last year, which would suggest a positive year over year growth rate of 19.4%.
-The firm is expected to issue its next quarterly earnings results on Thursday, July 22nd.
+OceanFirst Financial reported earnings per share of $0.36 during the same quarter last year, which indicates a positive year over year growth rate of 19.4%.
+The company is scheduled to announce its next earnings report on Thursday, July 22nd.

-On average, analysts expect that OceanFirst Financial will report full-year earnings of $1.71 per share for the current year, with EPS estimates ranging from $1.65 to $1.79.
-For the next year, analysts forecast that the business will report earnings of $1.87 per share, with EPS estimates ranging from $1.65 to $2.00.
-Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of research firms that cover OceanFirst Financial.
+According to Zacks, analysts expect that OceanFirst Financial will report full-year earnings of $1.71 per share for the current financial year, with EPS estimates ranging from $1.65 to $1.79.
+For the next fiscal year, analysts anticipate that the firm will post earnings of $1.87 per share, with EPS estimates ranging from $1.65 to $2.00.
+Zacks’ EPS averages are a mean average based on a survey of sell-side analysts that follow OceanFirst Financial.

-OceanFirst Financial (NASDAQ:OCFC) last posted its quarterly earnings results on Thursday, April 29th.
-The savings and loans company reported $0.44 EPS for the quarter, beating the consensus estimate of $0.40 by $0.04.
-The business had revenue of $94.44 million during the quarter, compared to analysts’ expectations of $87.50 million.
+OceanFirst Financial (NASDAQ:OCFC) last issued its quarterly earnings results on Thursday, April 29th.
+The savings and loans company reported $0.44 EPS for the quarter, topping analysts’ consensus estimates of $0.40 by $0.04.
 OceanFirst Financial had a return on equity of 4.93% and a net margin of 17.65%.
+The company had revenue of $94.44 million during the quarter, compared to analyst estimates of $87.50 million.

 The business also recently declared a quarterly dividend, which was paid on Friday, May 21st.
-Shareholders of record on Monday, May 10th were given a dividend of $0.17 per share.
-This represents a $0.68 annualized dividend and a yield of 3.08%.
+Shareholders of record on Monday, May 10th were given a $0.17 dividend.
+This represents a $0.68 dividend on an annualized basis and a yield of 3.08%.
 The ex-dividend date was Friday, May 7th.
-OceanFirst Financial’s payout ratio is 56.67%.
+OceanFirst Financial’s dividend payout ratio (DPR) is 56.67%.

-In other OceanFirst Financial news, CAO Michele B. Estep sold 1,291 shares of the firm’s stock in a transaction on Wednesday, March 3rd.
-The stock was sold at an average price of $23.11, for a total transaction of $29,835.01.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Christopher Maher sold 2,641 shares of the firm’s stock in a transaction on Wednesday, March 3rd.
-The stock was sold at an average price of $23.11, for a total value of $61,033.51.
+In other OceanFirst Financial news, insider Anthony Giordano III sold 1,451 shares of the company’s stock in a transaction on Wednesday, March 3rd.
+The stock was sold at an average price of $23.11, for a total value of $33,532.61.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CEO Christopher Maher sold 2,641 shares of the company’s stock in a transaction on Wednesday, March 3rd.
+The shares were sold at an average price of $23.11, for a total value of $61,033.51.
 The disclosure for this sale can be found here.
-Insiders have sold 7,637 shares of company stock valued at $176,491 in the last three months.
-3.80% of the stock is currently owned by company insiders.
+Insiders sold 7,637 shares of company stock worth $176,491 over the last quarter.
+Company insiders own 3.80% of the company’s stock.

-Several large investors have recently made changes to their positions in the company.
-BlackRock Inc. grew its position in shares of OceanFirst Financial by 12.1% in the first quarter.
-BlackRock Inc. now owns 5,642,219 shares of the savings and loans company’s stock valued at $135,074,000 after purchasing an additional 609,245 shares during the period.
-FJ Capital Management LLC grew its position in shares of OceanFirst Financial by 3.6% in the fourth quarter.
-FJ Capital Management LLC now owns 2,741,000 shares of the savings and loans company’s stock valued at $51,069,000 after purchasing an additional 94,000 shares during the period.
-GW&K Investment Management LLC grew its position in shares of OceanFirst Financial by 42.7% in the first quarter.
-GW&K Investment Management LLC now owns 1,798,173 shares of the savings and loans company’s stock valued at $43,048,000 after purchasing an additional 537,982 shares during the period.
-Geode Capital Management LLC grew its position in shares of OceanFirst Financial by 9.0% in the first quarter.
-Geode Capital Management LLC now owns 1,013,868 shares of the savings and loans company’s stock valued at $24,271,000 after purchasing an additional 83,808 shares during the period.
-Finally, Emerald Advisers LLC grew its position in shares of OceanFirst Financial by 124.6% in the first quarter.
-Emerald Advisers LLC now owns 910,304 shares of the savings and loans company’s stock valued at $21,793,000 after purchasing an additional 505,074 shares during the period.
-67.79% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the business.
+Corbyn Investment Management Inc. MD grew its position in OceanFirst Financial by 16.9% in the fourth quarter.
+Corbyn Investment Management Inc. MD now owns 60,665 shares of the savings and loans company’s stock valued at $1,130,000 after acquiring an additional 8,762 shares during the period.
+California Public Employees Retirement System grew its holdings in shares of OceanFirst Financial by 4.4% during the fourth quarter.
+California Public Employees Retirement System now owns 140,110 shares of the savings and loans company’s stock worth $2,610,000 after purchasing an additional 5,942 shares during the last quarter.
+Assenagon Asset Management S.A. grew its holdings in shares of OceanFirst Financial by 104.8% during the fourth quarter.
+Assenagon Asset Management S.A. now owns 91,609 shares of the savings and loans company’s stock worth $1,707,000 after purchasing an additional 46,887 shares during the last quarter.
+Teton Advisors Inc. grew its holdings in shares of OceanFirst Financial by 33.2% during the fourth quarter.
+Teton Advisors Inc. now owns 70,640 shares of the savings and loans company’s stock worth $1,316,000 after purchasing an additional 17,600 shares during the last quarter.
+Finally, Mariner LLC grew its holdings in shares of OceanFirst Financial by 0.5% during the fourth quarter.
+Mariner LLC now owns 145,038 shares of the savings and loans company’s stock worth $2,702,000 after purchasing an additional 676 shares during the last quarter.
+Hedge funds and other institutional investors own 67.79% of the company’s stock.

 OceanFirst Financial Corp. operates as the bank holding company for OceanFirst Bank N.A. that provides community banking services.
 The company accepts money market accounts, savings accounts, interest-bearing checking accounts, non-interest-bearing demand deposits, and time deposits to retail, government, and business customers.